RSE-Sheffield/old_team_site_nikola/site/posts/opencon.md

-Under very minimal supervision and never having used R or Rstudio before, he managed to reproduce **an analysis in an rmarkdown [vignette](http://r-pkgs.had.co.nz/vignettes.html)** of the analysis.
+Under very minimal supervision and never having used R or Rstudio before, he managed to reproduce **an analysis in an rmarkdown [vignette](http://r-pkgs.had.co.nz/vignettes.html)**].
 I think this speaks volumes, to the power of the tools and approaches we have freely available to us, of following best practice (well described in this epic Jenny Bryan [blog post](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) on **project-oriented workflows**), the effort the producers went to, and of course, genuine engagement by Andrew.
 It can work and it is rewarding!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Let it be known that Andrew Ajube, the participant that reproduced it had never used <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a>, <a href="https://twitter.com/rstudio?ref_src=twsrc%5Etfw">@rstudio</a> or rmd before but still managed to reproduce it w/ only minimal guidance from me. <br><br>Kudos to you the producers! <a href="https://twitter.com/hashtag/OpenConLondon?src=hash&amp;ref_src=twsrc%5Etfw">#OpenConLondon</a> <a href="https://twitter.com/hashtag/ReproHack17?src=hash&amp;ref_src=twsrc%5Etfw">#ReproHack17</a> <a href="https://t.co/4WE2cXOetn">https://t.co/4WE2cXOetn</a></p>&mdash; annakrystalli (@annakrystalli) <a href="https://twitter.com/annakrystalli/status/933075390154887169?ref_src=twsrc%5Etfw">November 21, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>